 Nerf Gun Game #1: Protect the Fort

 As you may have guessed from the title, the objective of this game is to protect the fort.
-Players pick an area of the house, and create a fort there.
+Players pick an area of the house and create a simple fort in the space.
 We typically use the dining room table.

 The defending team has five minutes to make it a fort.
 Typically this involves setting chairs on top of the table and setting up blankets.
 They space things just right to leave holes for their Nerf guns to shoot through.

 Once the fort is ready, the other team sets out to get inside the fort.
-They have five minutes to breech it.
-If they get shot by the defenders, they have to run back to the home base (typically an upstairs bedroom) before they can try again.
+They have five minutes to breach the perimeter and get inside.
+If they get shot by the defenders, they have to run back to the home base (typically a nearby bedroom) before they can try again.

 However, if the attackers get shot three times, they are done for the rest of the round and sit down out of the way.